Ahmed-Mansy/Ahmed-Mansy/README.md

 # 💫 About Me:
-A passionate Full-Stack Developer crafting web applications using React.js & Django
+A passionate Full-Stack Developer crafting web applications using Angular & Django

 ## 🌐 Socials: